Note: This program is unavailable until Fall 2023.

-To remain in the program, a student must maintain a minimum GPA of 2.0 in all courses taken from the time of admission to the program.
+To remain in the program, students must maintain a minimum GPA of 2.00 as calculated for courses applied to the diploma.

 If a student drops below the minimum GPA, they will have one semester to rectify the problem.
 The EPDC may grant exceptions under extenuating circumstances.

 No course in the program can be taken more than twice.
 Where a course has been repeated, only the higher grade is counted in the GPA calculation.

-Re-admission to the program is not guaranteed.
+Readmission to the program is not guaranteed.
 Space must be available in the courses the student needs.
-The EPDC may choose to readmit a student who has achieved a semester GPA of at least 2.0 in a semester in which the student took at least nine credits of courses.
+The EPDC may choose to readmit a student who has achieved a semester GPA of at least 2.00 in a semester in which the student took at least nine credits of courses.

-In addition to the standard UFV residency requirements, students must complete ENGR 100 and ENPH 390, plus four of the required upper-level (300 or above) Physics, Engineering, or Engineering Physics diploma in Mechatronics courses at UFV, in addition to ENGR 100.
+In addition to the standard UFV residency requirements, students must complete ENGR 100 and ENPH 390, plus four of the required upper-level (300 or above) Physics, Engineering, or Engineering Physics courses, at UFV (not including elective courses).

 It is possible for a student to take all courses in the program without being admitted to the program if seats reserved for diploma students were released for general admission and taken by the student.
 It is also possible that a student who failed to meet continuance requirements could complete the courses without meeting the readmission requirements.
 In these cases the committee would determine if the student has successfully completed the graduation requirements as described above and recommend the student for graduation.

 The diploma is designed to be completed in two years, and if a student is unable to complete it in that time frame there is no guarantee that there will be space in the needed courses.
 All courses are to be completed within five years of the start of the program.

 For complete details on courses see the course descriptions section.